 Genetics, each individual's characteristics, and the environment can affect myopia development and progression.

 What can we do if you / your child is already myopic?

-Special types of contact lenses have been shown to slow the progression of myopia.
+Specially designed contact lenses and spectacle lenses have been shown to slow the progression of myopia.

 Low dose atropine eye drops have also been shown to slow progression.
 Myopia management is tailored to the individual patient.

-At Milburn and Neill, we offer both multifocal soft contact lenses, myopia control spectacle lenses and orthokeratology overnight lenses as forms of myopia control.
+At Milburn and Neill, we offer multiple options including low dose atropine, soft contact lenses, myopia control spectacle lenses and orthokeratology overnight lenses as forms of myopia control.
 Both of these lenses affect myopia progression by focusing peripheral vision independently of central vision.

 As of October 2022 we now offer the Essilor Stellest spectacle lenses incorporating the latest in Highly Aspheric Lenslet Targets H.A.L.T technology.
 We are also an accredited MiyoSmart spectacle lens provider for children with progressing myopia.

 From February 2023 we have also invested in a Lenstar 900 Myopia biometer.
 Biometers accurately measure the length of your childs eye to precisely monitor the growth and help guide in the treatment options.

 To find out more, come visit our Myopia Clinic or check out our blog post here.

 Low dose atropine is a medication used to slow down the progression of myopia or nearsightedness in children and young adults.
 It is currently compounded into an eye drop that contains a very low concentration of atropine.
 Atropine is a drug that has been shown to prevent excessive eye growth (axial length).